Yews to Eucalypts

 ROBERT HAY, New Norfolk A muster of all persons was called for in 1820 and reported in The Hobart Town Gazette for the Back River district where the Hay family were living.
 At Elizabeth Town, New Norfolk, on Monday, October 23rd, all the Free Men and Women, on and off the Stores, in the District of New Norfolk, the Back Settlement, and District of Melville; also those resident at the Fat Doe River, the Rivers Plenty and Styx, Stony-Hut Plains, and all Outstations and Stock-yards in that Quarter.

 To be ‘on the stores’ was considered shameful and vagrant.
 In August 1827 Hay advertised a 30-acre property for sale with house and farm.
 He cautioned persons against buying the farm through Mr Butler or Mr Wells and that no other person but himself had any claim on the farm The land that was mentioned as being for sale in the above is likely land that was William Hazelwood’s and left to Maria and Robert.
 It would have been Maria’s inheritance.
 William Hazelwood lived on into his nineties.
 Throughout this time he was supported by his daughter and son in law for the remainder of his life.
-Grey Scroll1

 On the convict trail - brick in the path.
 Tasmania

-Robert died at Back River, New Norfolk a farmer.
-Buried 8 June 1839 St Matthews Church of England Cemetary aged 69.
-Maria went on to live another forty one years.
-An astounding amount of time even by todays standards.
-One of our first ancestors actually born in Australia.
-From the Hobart Mercury, Wednesday morning, 1 September 1880: HAY – On August 30, at Back River, New Norfolk, Maria Hay, aged 85 years, widow of the late Robert Hay.
+Maria’s death was recorded in the Hobart Mercury.
+Wednesday morning, 1 September 1880.
+HAY – On August 30.
+At Back River, New Norfolk, Maria Hay, aged 85 years, widow of the late Robert Hay.
 The funeral will leave her late residence, on FRIDAY NEXT, at 3 o’clock

 Maria Hay